Emmapopo/Instucom-API/readme.md

 email: emmanueloyedeji20@yahoo.com
 password: Popo1234

-If login detaials are valid, it returns: "refresh": true,
+If login detaials are valid, it returns: "refresh"   : true,
-                                        "user name": "popo1"
+                                         "user name" : "popo1"

 If either the email or password is wrong, it returns:  "login": false